The difference between dogma and doctrine is the difference between faith and thought.

 Militant atheists aussi: they are invariably among the most intolerant of all dogmatists I routinely come across – some even going so far as to say that Issac Newton and Galile Galileo, neither of whom these atheists of course knew personally and both of whom believed in God, were “lesser” than, for instance, Brad Pitt, who is atheist!
 (My incredulity, I assure you, is nothing against Brad Pitt.)

-The error here is in placing all or even most moral merit upon the notion that belief in God is a fundamental virtue.
+The error here — an obvious error, in my opinion — is in placing all or even most moral merit upon the notion that belief in God is a fundamental virtue.
 It is not.

 Think of dogma like this: